 Here are the best Taiwanese foods that you shouldn’t miss:

 1. The street food at a night market

 Night markets are one of Taipei’s top attractions.
 There are more than a hundred loud and bustling markets throughout the country.
 And they’ve played a vital role in nightlife for more than a thousands years.

-I love the Tonghua (Linjiang) Night Market, about a 20-minute walk from Taipei 101.
+The Tonghua (Linjiang) Night Market is about a 20-minute walk from Taipei 101.
 It’s brilliant for sampling street food, browsing racks of trendy clothes, and exploring shops full of Hello Kitty toys.